 Building a Smart Blue Roof

-We’re building a smart blue roof system and upgrading the rainwater harvesting system at our head office building.
-Once construction is complete, we’ll be able to assess the real-world performance of the system and understand how to scale this technology in the local industrial, commercial and institutional sector and in communities across Canada.
+We’ve built a smart blue roof system and upgraded the rainwater harvesting system at our head office building.
+During operation, we’ll be able to assess the real-world performance of the system and understand how to scale this technology in the local industrial, commercial and institutional sector and in communities across Canada.

 Benefits of Smart Blue Roofs

 Smart blue roofs can be built on top of flat-roofed buildings common in the commercial, industrial and institutional sector which make up approximately 20 – 30 per cent of total urban areas.
-Using real-time weather information, smart blue roofs control the release of rainwater in three ways:
+Smart blue roofs control the release of rainwater in three ways:

 • Hold rainwater until it evaporates from the rooftop, also providing evaporative cooling benefits